ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Collaboration/Slack/Slack.md

     Example: https://ibmcase.slack.com/messages/BlueCompute

-+ Watch for the channel information which have been provided and flowing in.
++ Watch for the channel information which have been provided and is constantly flowing in.

-    ToBeAdded: Screenshot for channel
+    !!!ToBeAdded: Screenshot for channel

 + Various activities and commands can be used for the collaboration as required for the remediation case by case, please follow the information of guide [!!!InProgess](InProgess) for a detailed description.